amethon/www/_shelf/journal2.md

 I am looking forward to setting sail and exploring the mysteries of Abyssopelagia.
 I have no doubt that we will encounter many challenges and dangers on this journey, but with the help of Captain Dubois and the determination of the crew, I am confident that we will overcome them and return with tales of wonder and discovery that will astound the world.

 I need to leave very soon in order to be ready for the expedition.
-Until next time,

 Until next time,